agoswami/sdcnd/Term1-P3-Advanced-Lane-Finding/README.md

 ![draw-lane-lines1][draw-lane-lines1]

 ##### d.
 The following output is after lane curvature and distance from center data is super-imposed on the images in step c.
+The function to perform the data calculation is mentioned in code section titled "Draw radius of curvature and distance from center of lane onto the image" in the jupyter notebook.

 ![draw-lane-lines2][draw-lane-lines2]